Proposal Support

 DOE supports the construction of the LSST camera.
 DOE’s science support for LSST mainly focuses on dark energy and dark matter research.
 See the DOE Office of Science Funding, specifically their annual funding opportunity announcements.
 Note that DOE opportunities often have more strict eligibility requirements than NSF opportunities (e.g., PIs may have to hold tenured or tenure-track positions).

 The Rubin Observatory LSST Project runs the telescope and the Data Management effort; it is federally funded.
-The LSST Corporation (LSSTC) is a not-for-profit corporation that helped initiate the project, and that raises philanthropic funding to help the project succeed.
-LSSTC occasionally solicits proposals for small research projects; see their Enabling Science page for more information.
-LSSTC runs the LSST Interdisciplinary Network for Collaboration and Computing (LINCC), which oversees the Catalyst Fellowship program, and programs supporting the creation and sharing of analysis tools for key LSST science goals.
+The LSST Discovery Alliance (LSSTDA, formerly the LSST Corporation, LSSTC) is a not-for-profit corporation that helped initiate the project, and that raises philanthropic funding to help the project succeed.
+LSSTDA occasionally solicits proposals for small research projects; see their Enabling Science page for more information.
+LSSTDA runs the LSST Interdisciplinary Network for Collaboration and Computing (LINCC), which oversees the Catalyst Fellowship program, and programs supporting the creation and sharing of analysis tools for key LSST science goals.

 Rubin-LSST information for proposers